iza48/my-portfolio/README.md

 ## Deployments
 So far, no deployments has been done.
 The project is waiting for the evaluation.
 # Contributing
 Found a bug on my site?
-I suppose there is a problem with the responsiveness of the main image and the quality of the code.
 I will be grateful for your honest opinion.
 I want to point out that I am just a novice developer:)